top of page

 • Grey LinkedIn Icon

-Director of International Arctic Buoy Programme, Climatologist and professor at the Polar Science Center, University of Washington
+Coordinator of International Arctic Buoy Programme, Climatologist and Professor at the Polar Science Center, University of Washington

 • webprofileicon